rgbpokka/tp/docs/UserGuide.md

 ### Saving your Data

 Your data is saved automatically to the hard disk after every command you enter.
-The file is saved in `.json` format, which allows you to edit the file manually without even booting up PH.
+The file is saved in `.json` format, which allows you to edit the file manually without even booting up **PH**.

 [Back to Table of Contents](#table-of-contents)